Chapter 7: Anti-Patterns

 - Moving forward, not rehashing the past

-If manager won't change: Team needs to escalate or work elsewhere.
+If the manager will not change: team needs to escalate or work elsewhere.

 The Social Hour